 Did you know that Tampa was ranked as one of America’s best picnic spots by Travel + Leisure magazine?
 And it’s no wonder!
 Tampa Bay parks serve up huge helpings of year-round sunshine, sweeping waterfront views and beautiful flora.
 Drizzle in fascinating wildlife and captivating sunsets and you have the perfect recipe for a romantic picnic date.
-So grab your picnic basket filled with homemade or neighborhood bites and head for the park.
-Now’s the perfect time to find a plot of shade to enjoy an open-air feast.
+So grab your picnic basket filled with homemade or neighborhood bites and head to one of these Tampa Bay parks.
+Now's the perfect time to find a plot of shade to enjoy an open-air feast.

 Here are our favorite spots for the perfect picnic date in and around Tampa:

 Once a cattle-grazing pasture, Lettuce Lake Park is a pastoral oasis located on the scenic Hillsborough River.
 This pristine public park is home to 240 acres of breathtaking hues and views.
 Nature lovers can enjoy lush mangrove forests with sprawling foliage (a maple tree with crimson leaves on the trail is the favorite) and a 3,500-foot wooden boardwalk winding through the trees featuring observation tower for a birds-eye view of the water and a panoramic view of the flood plain forest.

 This Tampa Bay park is packed with plenty of places to picnic—big lawn spaces, sheltered picnic areas, abundant tables and shady trees.
 Or, rent a canoe and have a picnic on the water!
 Wildlife to spot includes scarlet spoonbills, egrets, ibis, alligators and a barred owl that hangs in a tree at the north end of the boardwalk.
 FYI: there's a $2 entrance fee.